bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ---------------------------  ---------------------------------------------------
 RadioTAG-Service-Provider    The display name of the tag service provider

-RadioTAG-Account-Name        The display name of the associated paired account
+RadioTAG-Account-Name        The display name of the associated user account

-RadioTAG-Auth-Token          The authorization token for an unpaired or paired
+RadioTAG-Auth-Token          The authorization token for a receiver or user
-                             receiver
+                             identity

 --------------------------------------------------------------------------------